slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 [The files in this directory may be used freely for personal use. **Commercial use is not permitted.** When you are interested in a PCB, please [contact me](https://8bit-museum.de/kontakt/).]

+## ERRATA PCB v1.x

+I mistakenly added a pull-up resistor (4.7k, R20) to the /HALT signal, even though it's an output.
+While this doesn't cause any harm, as pull-ups are often used in circuits for stability, it's not necessary here, so R20 doesn't need to be assembled.

 ## Changelog Hardware 1.x

 * 1.1 - official "github version"